 After being discharged from the Marines, McQueen kept a number of odd jobs, including serving as a getaway driver for robbers, working as a pimp, and selling illegal handguns.
 He eventually decided to change tacks and headed to New York for acting school.
 He used money from the G.I.
 Bill to enroll at the famed Neighborhood Playhouse in 1951.

 1956: McQueen marries Neile Adams

 Neile Adams, a Broadway dancer, married the then-struggling actor in 1956.
 She later wrote that their mutual, painful childhoods helped them to understand each other.
 Neile also said she was aware of McQueen’s drug problem very early on, and that McQueen demonstrated extreme jealousy that manifested at times as physical violence.
 Meanwhile, he was a known philanderer who carried on many affairs and flings.

 The couple had two children together, Terry Leslie McQueen (1959–1998), and Chad McQueen (born in 1960).
 Neile filed for divorce in 1971.

 1958: ‘The Blob’ breakthrough

-McQueen’s acting career had touched off in 1952 with a half-hour telephone short for Bell Telephone Company.
-The struggling young actor was eager to take any roles he could get, so in 1957 when he landed a leading role in a campy horror flick, he jumped at the opportunity.
+McQueen’s acting career touched off in 1952 with a half-hour telephone short for Bell Telephone Company.
+The young actor was eager to take any roles he could get, and jumped at the opportunity to star in a campy horror flick.
 The movie turned out to be the surprise 1958 sci-fi hit thriller “The Blob.”
 Aneta Corsaut, who later co-starred on "The Andy Griffith Show” as Helen Crump, co-starred.
 McQueen earned $3,000 for his part in the film.

 You may also like: 100 celebrities who grew up in small towns